lgp171188/launchpad/lib/lp/registry/stories/object/xx-nameblocklist.rst

-The NameBlacklist table contains a central blacklist of disallowed names.
+The NameBlocklist table contains a central blocklist of disallowed names.
-For objects using this blacklist, it is impossible to create an object with a blacklisted name, or rename an object to a blacklisted name.
+For objects using this blocklist, it is impossible to create an object with a blocklisted name, or rename an object to a blocklisted name.

-Try creating a project with a blacklisted name:
+Try creating a project with a blocklisted name:

     >>> admin_browser.open("http://launchpad.test/projectgroups/+new")
-    >>> admin_browser.getControl("Name", index=0).value = "blacklisted"
+    >>> admin_browser.getControl("Name", index=0).value = "blocklisted"
     >>> admin_browser.getControl("Display Name").value = "Whatever"
     >>> admin_browser.getControl("Project Group Summary").value = "Whatever"
     >>> admin_browser.getControl("Description").value = "Whatever"
     >>> admin_browser.getControl("Add").click()
     >>> (
     ...
-"The name &#x27;blacklisted&#x27; has been blocked" ...     in admin_browser.contents
+"The name &#x27;blocklisted&#x27; has been blocked" ...     in admin_browser.contents
     ... )
     True

-Try renaming a project to a blacklisted name:
+Try renaming a project to a blocklisted name:

     >>> admin_browser.open("http://launchpad.test/mozilla")
     >>> admin_browser.getLink("Administer").click()
-    >>> admin_browser.getControl("Name", index=0).value = "blacklisted"
+    >>> admin_browser.getControl("Name", index=0).value = "blocklisted"
     >>> admin_browser.getControl("Change Details").click()
     >>> (
     ...
-"The name &#x27;blacklisted&#x27; has been blocked" ...     in admin_browser.contents
+"The name &#x27;blocklisted&#x27; has been blocked" ...     in admin_browser.contents
     ... )
     True